-Borrowings under the Credit Facility are secured by a first priority lien on substantially all of the assets of Koppers Inc., Koppers Holdings Inc. and their material domestic subsidiaries.
-The Credit Facility contains certain covenants for Koppers Inc. and its restricted subsidiaries that limit capital expenditures, additional indebtedness, liens, dividends, investments or acquisitions.
+Borrowings under the Credit Facility are secured by a first priority lien on substantially all of the assets (excluding real property and other customary assets) of Koppers Inc., Koppers Holdings Inc. and their material domestic subsidiaries.
+The Credit Facility contains certain covenants that limit Koppers Inc. and its restricted subsidiaries, including, without limitation, limitations on additional indebtedness, liens, dividends, investments, acquisitions, subsidiary and certain other distributions, asset sales, transactions with affiliates and modifications to material documents, including organizational documents.
 In addition, such covenants give rise to events of default upon the failure by Koppers Inc. and its restricted subsidiaries to meet certain financial ratios.

-As of March 31, 2022, we had \$257.8 million of unused revolving credit availability for working capital purposes after restrictions from certain letter of credit commitments and other covenants.
-As of March 31, 2022, \$7.8 million of commitments were utilized by outstanding undrawn letters of credit.
+As of June 30, 2022, we had \$317.2 million of unused revolving credit availability after restrictions from certain letter of credit commitments and other covenants.
+As of June 30, 2022, \$7.8 million of commitments were utilized by outstanding undrawn letters of credit.